 Open positions for Grad Students with Dr Vidoni at ANU CS.
 Please, follow each step.

+I’m looking for excellent PhD students.
+If you’re interested in working with me, please be sure to read this first.
 Please don’t contact me until you have read this page.
 Applications that do not follow the steps outlined here will not obtain a response.

 Duration: A PhD requires 3 years full-time to complete.
 You need to ensure you can stay for that period and complete your candidacy.